Lancaster University has appointed a leading professor to chair its new research centre for sustainability in business.

 Professor Whiteman sees the role of the Pentland Centre to act as a link between science and business – to help business leaders to understand what science is telling us about climate change and social issues and getting this message across in terms they understand – such as economic value and leadership narratives.

-“My over-riding mission has to be to link the best minds in science and the best minds in business and local people to help deliver positive change,” she says.
+“My over-riding mission has to be to link the best minds in science and the best minds in business and local people to help deliver positive change,” she said.
 “It is about boiling down the messages to make the science more understandable for leaders in business.

 “The messages need to tie in with their economic motivations as well.
 We are living in a market-based world.
 It has to be about offering solutions – not just criticisms.

-“Our role is to support those businesses that are already convinced that climate change is an issue,” she says.
+“Our role is to support those businesses that are already convinced that climate change is an issue,” she said.
 “We can provide the most progressive companies with the knowledge and solutions to support what they are doing.”

 Professor Whiteman, who spent time living with the Cree – indigenous Canadians – as part of her PhD at Canada’s Queens School of Business, will also be continuing ongoing work studying Arctic sea-ice change, bringing a team of researchers with her.